 Operating as a completely stand-alone gallery, Adrian Hill Fine Art has successfully achieved the need for a special dedicated exhibition area in Holt to display original works by some of the greatest names of British Art.
 The exhibitions contain fine paintings including works by Edward Seago, Sir Alfred Munnings, Sir Peter Blake, David Hockney, Ken Howard and Sir Hugh Casson.
 However, the intention of the gallery is to also support a comprehensive range of contemporary work providing an artist has been recognised through membership of a Royal Institute, Federation or Society.

 The move of the Picturecraft Artists’ Material shop into much larger premises in Lees Yard took place during 2013.
 Integrated with the adjoining framing showrooms has proved extremely beneficial… the most significant advantage being the extended opening hours to 9am-5pm from Monday to Saturday.
 The result of all these changes, and advantage of disabled access and improved signage, has seen an increase in the number of visitors discovering Lees Yard for the first time.

-Major one-man exhibitions continue to attract wide and appreciative audiences due to the impressive size of the gallery making it a most fitting venue to showcase paintings on a large scale.
 The gallery’s membership of ‘Own Art’ makes buying art easy and affordable by allowing the cost of a purchase to be spread over 10 months with an interest free loan.
 ‘Own Art’ is an Arts Council England initiative operated by Creative Sector Services CIC, a Community Interest Company registered in England and Wales under number 08280539.